Rushi2398/E-commerce/README.md

 ```

-All the methods after login will require the token generated after login in Request Headers./n
+All the methods after login will require the token generated after login in Request Headers. <br />
-3. /products/ - POST METHOD
+3. /products/ - POST METHOD <br />
 Add a new product into the inventory

 Request body